-Taking into consideration all of the above with regard resignation and to the related recognition to him of the amount established under the signed "Stability Agreement", the incentive system to the benefit of the person concerned has lapsed.
+Taking into consideration all of the above with regard to Mr. Cucchiani's resignation and to the related recognition to him of the amount established under the signed "Stability Agreement", the incentive system to the benefit of the person concerned has lapsed.

-With reference instead - and likewise the three Executive Management Board Members appointed from among Group Managers - the Supervisory Board has confirmed the bonus system reserved for Key Personnel of the Intesa Sanpaolo Group, under the terms of the board resolution of 16 July 2013, again referring to the dedicated section on this matter for further details.
+With reference instead to the Managing Director and CEO Carlo Messina - and likewise the three Executive Management Board Members appointed from among Group Managers - the Supervisory Board has confirmed the bonus system reserved for Key Personnel of the Intesa Sanpaolo Group, under the terms of the board resolution of 16 July 2013, again referring to the dedicated section on this matter for further details.